• Skip to main content

 Infrastructure

 Both Costa Rica and Panama scored more or less similar HDI ratings (more than 0.8) on the Human Development Index in 2019.
-This indicates that the countries show promising progress in terms of education, life expectancy, the standard of living, and more.
+This indicates that the countries show promising progress in terms of education, life expectancy, standard of living, and more.

 Basic Amenities